 Learn how you can optimize your restaurant delivery orders for increased profits here.

 4. Optimizing The Order Preparation Process

 During the rush hours, there is a possibility of orders getting delayed or even missed.
 The KOT may not be sent to the kitchen on time, or simply get misplaced.
-A restaurant POS equipped with the Kitchen Display System comes handy in this case.
+The benefits of a restaurant POS include a handy Kitchen Display System.